GoogleCloudPlatform/gatekeeper-securitycenter/docs/config-connector-gatekeeper-tutorial.md

 ## Installing Gatekeeper

-If you don't have an Anthos entitlement, you can install the open source Gatekeeper distribution instead of Policy Controller.
+If you don't have a managed Anthos cluster, you can install the open source Gatekeeper distribution instead of Policy Controller.
 If you installed Policy Controller in the previous section, skip to the next section.